Find Your Nearest Cell Tower Quickly and Painlessly

 Cell Antennas: For iPhone

-How about some good old-fashioned reverse-engineering to find your phone’s nearest tower?
+How about some good old-fashioned reverse engineering to find your phone’s nearest tower?

 All cellular devices operate over radio waves, which are measured in dBm (decibel-milliwatts).
-The standard frequency falls between: -50 dBm to -120 dBm, with -50 dBm being the strongest, and -120 dBm the weakest (total dead zone).
+The standard frequency falls between -50 dBm to -120 dBm, with -50 dBm being the strongest, and -120 dBm the weakest (total dead zone).

 The bars you see on your phone are an attempt at conveying this strength, though it’s up to your carrier to define the actual correlation.
-Meaning, dBm signal strength and the number of bars is somewhat arbitrary.
+Meaning, dBm signal strength and the number of bars are somewhat arbitrary.
 T-Mobile's 1 bar could be equivalent to Verizon’s 3 bars, even when the dBm is identical.

 Bars may be subjective, but dBm readings are not.
 The closer you are to -50 dB, the better your signal.
 The closer you are to -120 dB, say goodbye to your signal.
 Fortunately, your smartphone can display these dBm readings for you.